 Kafir is a derogatory term to describe infidels.
-It’s also a slur that evokes violence, death threats, and harmful repercussions.
+It’s also a slur that invokes violence, death threats, and harmful repercussions.
 A slur’s intention is to dehumanize and violate the community in question whether they’re LGBTQIA+, women, undocumented immigrants, or communities of color.
 Infidel is also a synonymous term categorized against anyone who isn’t Muslim.
 Being an infidel could warrant imprisonment or death sentences in 26 countries.
 During an egregious human rights violation such as this one, it’s imperative for us infidels to speak up.

 I remember when I was sexually assaulted while wearing a jilbaab and upon reporting this violation, I was questioned as to why I was even outside to begin with.
 This was an incredulous experience due to the high prevalence of childhood sexual assault and marital rape cases that exist in the Muslim world.
 Marital rape was only outlawed in the US in 1993, so we have a long way to go when fighting against gender-based violence at home also.
 I began internalizing this abuse and almost accepted my second-class citizenship.
 I wasn’t safe at home, but it was my misfortune for being born female-identified.

 I am proud to be a kafir.
 I was threatened with honor killing for dating a Black guy even though I’m Black myself.
 I had to quit my job because they knew where I worked.
-I survived three months without health insurance.
+I survived 6 months without health insurance.
 I am very lucky because I am still alive.
 We’re an oppressed class yet not enough people are discussing our plight in the US and abroad.
 Being an ex-Muslim woman is profoundly more dangerous than being an ex-Muslim man.
 There are places where women are imprisoned for removing their hijabs.
 The smallest infraction including leaving your religion or dating someone in secret could result in an honor killing.
 I feel very fortunate I will never have to emigrate to a new country to escape death threats for my apostasy.